> GPS Information

 What is GPS?

 GPS stands for Global Positioning System and was developed by the US military in the 1970s.
 With the help of 24 satellites, this technology is used to determine locations around the world.
 A GPS device receives signals from the satellites and calculates its own position.
+In recent years, other nations have added their own satellite navigation systems and most modern GPS receivers can take advantage of more than one system.

 How does GPS work?